 Avoid smoking and limit alcohol.
 Among other things, smoking and drinking alcohol can speed up bone loss.

 Try to avoid certain drugs.
 Some drugs can damage bones.
 These include proton pump inhibitors (common ones are omeprazole, lansoprazole, and pantoprazole), used to treat heartburn; corticosteroids; and some of the newer antidepressants.
-If you take one of these drugs, ask your doctor about whether these medications are right for you.
+If you take one of these drugs, ask your health care provider about whether these medications are right for you.